 You can change the Stage from livestream to pre-recorded video by going to your event dashboard and under Stage.
 Click to edit the Stage, and switch the "Stream provider" from “Hopin” to “YouTube”/”Vimeo”/”Wistia,” input the video ID, and hit Save.

-Sessions Summary: This houses all of your Session recordings and chats.
-Please keep in mind Sessions are recorded up to a maximum of 2 hours per Session, and you must manually choose to record Sessions.
+- Sessions Summary.
+This houses all of your Session recordings and chats.
+Please keep in mind that you must manually choose to record Sessions.
+Plus, note that recorded Session can only have up to 9 Speakers at one time and due to the way recordings work will have around 10 second cut-off every two hours of concurrent recorded Session duration.
 You can also download all of the separate Session chats under each Session's video.

 Note: If you have more than one stream in the Session, the chat will be one document.
 However, the video will be broken up into several 2 hour or less segments if everyone gets off of the screen, and and then comes back.
 Everyone going off screen triggers one recording to end, and a new recording to begin.